Akash-Classic/OTT-Platform/README.md

 ## Available Scripts

-First you should run a command to install npm (Node package manager)
-### `npm install`

-then go to project directory

-Then In the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`